johnston9/shot-caller-production/README.md

 <img src="documentation/readme-images/home6.png" width="90%">
 </h2>

-  The site has a number of other security measures firstly the use of front end measures to prevent unauthorised users form accessing pages they do not have permisssion to, mainly other users's account pages. <br>
+  The site has a number of other security measures firstly the use of front end measures to prevent unauthorised users form accessing pages they do not have permission to, mainly other user's account pages. <br>
   <br>
-  This is achieved firstly in the Front End by an interceptor function in the CurrentUserContext file that checks on each request, via the utils folder shouldRefreshToken function, if there is a vaild timestamp token in local storage and refreshes it.
+  This is achieved firstly in the Front End by an interceptor function in the CurrentUserContext file that checks on each request, via the utils folder shouldRefreshToken function, if there is a valid timestamp token in local storage and refreshes it.
 If not it takes the user to the Sign In page.
   Secondly in the DRF backend the views have also a security check to check if the user is authorised to access each page or component.

 <p align="center"> <strong>Large Screen</strong></p>